Distilleries in Frederick Md are “marking their territory” (distillery cat pun) on Frederick’s craft beverage scene in a big way!

 As a result, Frederick is becoming quite the eclectic town.
 And we love it!

-BUT, move over and make some room Frederick!
+BUT, the breweries and cideries have had to move over and make some room for the increasingly popular distilleries!

 To die for!

-Less than one year later, two additional distilleries have opened their doors.
+Less than one year later, two additional distilleries in Frederick Md opened their doors.

 Yet, each distillery has it’s very own distinct character and bragging rights.

-All 3 of Frederick’s distilleries are open for tours and tasting.
+All 3 distilleries in Frederick Md are open for tours and tasting.

 Just check out their individual websites for their days and hours of operation.

-Tenth Ward and McClintock recently invited us to bring our friends for a tour and tastings.
+Tenth Ward and McClintock invited us to bring our friends for a tour and tastings.

 So, how could we say no?